“An incredibly generous and open working process has been established, where all the voices in the room are valued and invaluable.”

 “I found it really inspiring to work creatively with academics who I ordinarily would not collaborate with.
 I learned a huge amount from being part of the team, and in turn had a lot to contribute.”

 Blind Ditch are a small group of artists who collaborate in different constellations to make performance, art and cultural events.
-In theatres and galleries, as street interventions and traveling art objects, we are passionate about creative process as a way of provoking public conversation and debate.
-We want to challenge and entertain audiences and participants as thinking, creative citizens, in surprising and empowering ways.
+We are passionate about creative process as a way of provoking public conversation and debate.
+We want to challenge and entertain audiences and participants as thinking citizens, in surprising and empowering ways.
 If there were such a thing as experimental, risk-taking and accessible art in whatever form, we hope that we make it.

 We began working together in 1999 during post-graduate study at the former Dartington College of Arts in Devon, UK.
-Back then we had a passion for music concrète and training ourselves to fall over in dramatic ways.
+Back then we had a passion for DIY sound effects and training ourselves to fall over in dramatic ways.
 As we made things together, we discovered a shared enthusiasm for ‘field work’ and utopian dreaming, that was slightly out of step with the neo-liberal optimism of the times.
 We began to use our projects to look more closely at where and how we were living, and to be in community with the people that we were living amongst.
-Some of stayed, some of us left, some of us kept visiting.
-Some of us had children, some of us got full time jobs and some new people joined us.
+Some of stayed in Devon, some of us left, some of us kept visiting.
+Some of us had children, some of us got full time jobs, and some new people joined us.
 We continued to enjoy a supportive and inspiring relationship with staff and students at Dartington College until it finally closed its doors in 2010.